 Apple Cider Vinegar

 This can help you naturally boost your production of stomach acid.
-Start off with 1 teaspoon before meals and use more if needed.
+Start off with 1 teaspoon diluted with some water before meals and use more if needed.
 And if that doesn’t work, there are 19 other ways you can use it!